 The term Kirchenleute gives away a lot revolved around religion with these early protestant immigrants coming to America in the early modern period.
 Many different denominations, schisms and faiths existed among them, and still do.
 A general distinction is being made between the so-called Plain Dutch and Gay Dutch.
 The Gay Dutch are the Kirchenleute, and were more liberal in the sense they did not restrict themselves socially all that much and enjoyed most benefits of the world.
 The Plain Dutch are the Sektenleute ‘sectarian people’ and include, among other, the Amish and the Mennonites.

 Furthermore, many Dutch followers of the Religious Society of Friends, commonly known as Quakers, emigrated to America.
 This after the English writer William Penn (1644-1718) personally stimulated the Friends to do so, and having visited the Netherlands three times.
 William Penn, founder of the Pennsylvania Colony, was of British-Dutch origin and a Quaker.
 His mother came from the port city of Rotterdam in the Netherlands.

-From the second quarter of the nineteenth century, also Ostfriesen ‘East Frisians’ from Lower Saxony, Germany started to migrate to the United States, in significant numbers.
+From the second quarter of the nineteenth century, also Ostfriesen ‘East Frisians’ from Lower Saxony, Germany started to migrate to the United States in significant numbers.
 We hear the reader think: “Oh no, not Saxons moving west.
-Not again!”.
+Not again!”
 The Ostfriesen settled more to the east, in the State of Illinois, than the German migrants earlier did.
 Especially in towns like Alton, Freeport and Quincy.
 Around the year 1900, Ostfriesen also had established themselves in northern Iowa, South Dakota and Minnesota.
-But also in Butler County in Ohio many settled, think of football player Jared DeVries from Aplington.
+But also in Butler County in Ohio many settled.
+Think of American football player Jared DeVries from the town of Aplington.
 These tall immigrants mostly came to the United States for the economic possibilities it offered.
 As for religion, most Ostfriesen were Reformed and Lutheran too.
 In the more rural areas they even established separate communities according to their church denomination (Frizzell 1992).